patrinoua/open-topics/README.md

 # Currently working on and open topics
 A list of open topics, I would appreciate any tips! :)

+Also when my hands are not too full I'm always interested in participating in projects so if you have one you're working on and could use a hand feel free to drop me a message!

 ## Working on
 ### Mobile Application
 I am building a React Native/Firebase mobile sports application.